k8ssandra/k8ssandra-operator/docs/content/en/reference/crd/k8ssandra-operator-crds-latest/_index.md

         <td><b><a href="#k8ssandraclusterspecreaperuiusersecretref">uiUserSecretRef</a></b></td>
         <td>object</td>
         <td>
-          Defines the secret which contains the username and password for the Reaper UI and REST API authentication.<br/>
+          Defines the secret which contains the username and password for the Reaper UI and REST API authentication.
+When UiUserSecretRef.Name == "", authentication is turned off in the front-end only.<br/>
         </td>
         <td>false</td>
       </tr></tbody>